google/deepvariant/docs/deepvariant-training-case-study.md

 ```

 In my run, this showed that the model checkpoint that performs the best on the
-validation set was `${TRAINING_DIR}/model.ckpt-35666`.
+validation set was `${TRAINING_DIR}/model.ckpt-50000`.

+It's possible that training more steps can result in better accuracy.
+For now
-Let's use this model to do the final evaluation on the test set and see how we
+let's use this model to do the final evaluation on the test set and see how we
 do.
 We can use the one-step command to call:

 ```